Sumter County DUI Court Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence such as:
+• What the prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence of your BAC level, field sobriety test results, and observations of your driving behavior.

 Penalties for DUI in Sumter County, SC